elk-audio/sushi/README.md

     $ ./generate --cmake-args="-DWITH_XENOMAI=off -DWITH_VST2=off" -b

-You can also skip the _-b_ flag and build by calling _make_ directly in build/debug or build/release
+It is also possible to skip the `-b` flag and build by calling `make` directly in build/debug or build/release

 ### Dependecies
 Sushi carries most dependencies as submodules and will build and link them automatically.
 A couple of depencies are not included however and must be provided or installed system-wide.
 See the list below: